12 items you can save on

 11. Shopping bag

-It costs from 5-10 cents per bag.
-If you bought 5 bags, you’d spend 25-50 cents per shopping.
+It costs 10 cents per bag.
+If you bought 5 bags, you’d spend 50 cents per shopping.
 Bring your own bag.
-Not only do you save your money, you stop creating wastes for the environment.
+Not only do you save your money, but you also stop creating wastes for the environment.
 Save money and be eco-friendly.

 12. Spice mix